 Method 4: Changing the format of the speakers

-2. After doing so Right Click on the Sound Icon that is being displayed in the lower right corner of the Taskbar just beside the Date and time of your system.
+2. After doing so Right Click on the Sound Icon that has displayed in the lower right corner of the Taskbar just beside the Date and time of your system.

 3. From the list of options that appear click on Playback Devices.

-6. From the list of Devices being displayed double click on Speakers/Headphones.
+6. From the list of Devices that has displayed double click on Speakers/Headphones.

 7. The Speakers/Headphones window will appear.